adampresley/mailslurper-go/README.md

 Release Notes
 -------------

+**2013-12-06**
+* Mails now display in descending order
+* SMTP server now writes new mail items to a websocket to update the UI
+* Updated version to 1.1

 **2013-12-04**
 * Initial conversion of the Groovy+Grails version of MailSlurper to Google Go.
 It is still pretty rough, but the mechanics are there